Providing emergency financial support, burnout prevention and recovery and advocacy for mental health clinicians.

 On average, mental health clinicians are paid 35% less than similarly educated and trained physical health care providers.

-The need for mental health services continues to increase as professionals are leaving the field more than ever.
+The need for mental health services continues to increase as professionals are leaving the field more than ever, often for financial reasons.

 Therapists experience secondary trauma due to the nature of their work and deserve to be cared for.